computing-culture/essays/motorhead-1998.md

 ## 5. Did Such a PC Really Exist?

+That is, did there exist a class of upgradeable desktop PCs, used by players over several years, whose changing performance characteristics directly affected *Motorhead*’s controls, physics, and competitive balance?

 Yes — and more importantly, these were not hypothetical or representative machines.
 They were lived PCs that changed over time.
+Upgradeable desktop PCs and fixed-hardware platforms worked very differently.
+Fixed-hardware platforms such as laptops and consoles constrained performance and frame rate, while desktop PCs did not.

 The online community around *Motorhead* existed across several generations of PC graphics technology, roughly spanning DirectX 5 through DirectX 8.
 During this period, PC hardware was not static.
 Players upgraded components incrementally, responding to new graphics cards, new drivers, and new APIs as they appeared.